bpetrikovics/teamspeak3-music-control/README.md

 You can notice that this is also the way I restrict the access to the bot, by a htpasswd file via nginx (as the bot does not offer any authentication out of the box yet).
 It's a good idea not to have it open to the public.

 Do use a properly setup firewall that only allows incoming connections to the ports you absolutely need.
-Block access to teamspeak API port, x11vnc, mopidy, X itself.
+Block outside access to teamspeak API port, x11vnc, mopidy, X itself.

+If you need to access these, consider using a VPN.

 Do use a separate UNIX account to run the bot processes and take measures to lock it down (only access it via sudo for example, don't use it for anything else).